 Since its completion, HyperBound has been distributed and displayed in a variety of ways.
 Its first public exhibition took place at the 2007 Ryerson Axis New Media Festival, where it met enthusiastic reviews from both students and faculty.
 Later on that year, it was granted a larger installation space at Heaslip House for the second annual Toronto Nuit Blanche Festival.
 During the course of the evening, hundreds of attendees stopped by to play the game on four available consoles.

 After its festival run, HyperBound found a second life as a digitally downloaded game.
 It has gained significant popularity in several online gaming communities due to its accessibility and the allure of its retro graphics and game-play.
 Over the past ten years it has seen thousands of downloads, while the documentation video has racked up thousands of views on YouTube.

 More recently, HyperBound was featured in Auntie Pixelante’s book, Rise of the Video Game Zinesters.
-The write-up focuses on how the existing structure of a video game can be co-opted to create a new narrative, and I have included an excerpt below:
+The three page write-up focuses on how the existing structure of a video game can be co-opted to create a new narrative, and I have included an excerpt below:

 HyperBound takes its name from “hypertext,” text that’s arranged in a nonlinear structure.
 (This book is a text: it’s arranged to be read from start to finish, one page to the next.
 A website, where you might click on a word to “link” to a page about that subject, is hypertext.)